 Walton Arts Center brings great performing artists and entertainers from around the world to Northwest Arkansas, connecting and engaging people through inspiring arts experiences.

-Walton Arts Center is truly a unique facility.
-The diversity of programming, the scale of touring productions and the variety of arts opportunities are unparalleled anywhere in the state.
-Walton Arts Center is the product of an unusual partnership between public and private sectors.
-In 1992, negotiations, compromise and a shared vision yielded a facility that has changed and enriched the cultural life of Northwest Arkansas.
+Walton Arts Center started as the product of a partnership between public and private sectors for the good of the community.
+Negotiations, compromise and a shared vision yielded a facility that has changed and enriched the cultural life of Northwest Arkansas.

-At the same time, the City of Fayetteville was discussing the idea of a multi-use community arts facility.
-The North Arkansas Symphony was performing in the Baptist Church and gymnasium facilities.
-Community theater groups were also searching for spaces to perform.
-Meanwhile, the original HMR tax, which had been levied years earlier, was earmarked to build a community arts center.
+At the same time, the City of Fayetteville started discussing the need for a multi-use community arts facility.
+The North Arkansas Symphony was performing in the Baptist church and gymnasium facilities while community theater groups were searching for spaces to perform.
+Meanwhile, the original hotel, motel and restaurant tax, which had been levied years earlier, was earmarked to build a community arts center.

 As both entities explored their options, it became apparent there was potential to work together.
-Leaders from both sides, including UA chancellors Willard Gatewood, followed by Dan Ferritor, as well as Fayetteville City Board member Frank Sharp and other community leaders formed a joint City/University exploratory committee.
+Leaders from both sides, including UA chancellors as well as Fayetteville city board members and other community leaders formed a joint exploratory committee.

 Billie Starr remembers, "Sam Walton really encouraged us to get a lot of different people involved in the project.
 We began hosting in-home community parties.
 The host would invite their friends and we would come and bring the model and share the vision.
 We were not directly asking for money, we were sharing information.
 Later we made the follow up calls."